vercel/next.js/readme.md

 Shallow routig allows you to change the URL without running `getInitialProps`.
 You'll receive the updated `pathname` and the `query` via the `url` prop of the same page that's loaded, without losing state.

-You can do this by invoking the eith `Router.push` or `Router.replace` with `shallow: true` option.
+You can do this by invoking either `Router.push` or `Router.replace` with `shallow: true` option.
 Here's an example:

 ```jsx
 // Current URL is "/"